ivco19/epyRba/README.md

 # EPyRBa - Epicalc Python and R Backend

-Backend and mini-fronend for Epicalc in R
+Backend and mini-frontend for Epicalc in R

 ## Installation